Capture or Escape of a Photon at a Black Hole: as a trajectory r(t) and as a path r(φ)

 The expression for the speed of photon is

-Outbound motion from near the horizon: capture or escape.
+Outbound and inbound motion from area B: capture or escape.

-Here we will take a look at a few examples how photon can escape away from a very close vicinity of a black hole slightly outside the horizon while inside the circular orbit.
+Here we will take a look at a few examples how photon can escape away from a very close vicinity of a black hole slightly outside the horizon while inside the circular orbit (area B).

 If a photon was fired away slightly outside of the horizon, its chances to escape depend on the direction of firing controlled by the parameter b.
 It surely escapes if fired away exactly along the radius so that b = 0.
-Otherwise, the outcome depends on the angle α and b.
+Otherwise, the outcome depends on b (or the angle α in b).

-Escape from a point near the horizon: b < bcrit.
+Escape from a point in area B near the horizon: b < bcrit, files tEsc0.scr, tEsc1.scr.

-Capture from a point near the horizon: b > bcrit
+Capture from a point in area B near the horizon: b > bcrit , file tNearEsc.scr

-Capture of a photon fired from a point near the horizon with b = bcrit.
+Capture of a photon fired from a point in area B near the horizon with b = bcrit.
+File tNoEscCritical.scr.

 The trajectory is an infinite tight spiral approaching the circular orbit infinitely close from inside.